wiseman-timelord/DownLord/README.md

 Resuming from: 54.69 MB
 ```
 ...so as to be reporting rather than announcing actions.
+4. The code needs, optimization and re-distributing, maybe this will be for the next revisit.

 - Features needing testing...
 1. Setup menu.